• Skip to primary navigation

 Instructions

-1. Preheat your oven to 350°F and prepare a 9x13” baking pan with non-stick spray and parchment paper (see Note 1).
+1. Preheat your oven to 325°F and prepare an 8x8" metal baking pan with non-stick spray and parchment paper.
+I spray my pan and then line the bottom and all four sides with parchment paper.

 Notes